10 Tips to Healthy Eating

 Limit junk food, and if possible, find a healthy but satisfying substitute.
 In case you’re wondering, “junk food” is all of those over-processed, empty-calorie foods that we love to eat.

 It may not be easy for you, but you can change your palate to prefer healthier foods.
 One thing you can do is to find a healthier substitute for your favorite junk foods.
-For instance, when was the last time you popped some popcorn in a little oil with a bit of good quality unprocessed salt?
+For instance, when was the last time you popped some popcorn in a little coconut oil with a bit of good quality, unprocessed salt?
 It tastes wonderful and it’s a whole food without the chemicals or additives or anything that would adulterate it into a junk food.
 Of course, it still has calories, but just remember to eat it in moderation.

 I have one of those old-fashioned poppers that stirs the oil and seeds while they pop, but my dad used to make the best popcorn in a Dutch oven on the stove.
 Try it, you’ll like it!